Apple iPhone’s design – from the the 1st generation to the iPhone 12

-It is a matter of fact that Braun’s designs and principles indubitably influenced the unique design of many Apple’s products, such as the iPod, the iPad, the iMac, the Mac Pro and, of course, the iPhone.
+It is a matter of fact that Braun’s designs and principles indubitably influenced the unique design of many of Apple’s products, such as the iPod, the iPad, the iMac, the Mac Pro, and, of course, the iPhone.

 A device in which the complexity of the visible physical component was reduced to a minimum was indeed an ideal “playground” to push conceptual points such as detail consistency and the exhibition of “as little design as possible” to an unprecedented level in a consumer electronic product, even for a design-oriented manufacturer like Job’s Apple.

 “Steve and I spent months and months working on a part of a product that, often, nobody would ever see, nor realize was there” (Jonathan Ive)

 Technical drawings of the iPhone 5, image courtesy of Apple Inc.

 The son of a British silversmith Ive bases his approach to industrial design on a profound knowledge of manufacturing processes as much as it does on pure design skills.
 When you push the apparent simplicity of an object to that extent, God is even more in the detail.